What Does it Take to Be an Installation, Maintenance, and Repair Helper?

 What work experience do I need to become an Installation, Maintenance, & Repair Helper?

-Installation, Maintenance, and Repair Helpers Sector
+Where Installation, Maintenance, and Repair Helpers Work

 The table below shows some of the most common industries where those employed in this career field work.